Kentucky Cornbread & Black-eyed Peas

 Cast Iron Skillet

-This recipe is made for a cast iron skillet!
+This recipe is perfect for a cast iron skillet!
+It gives the cornbread crispy edges and even baking every time.

 kentucky cornbread